Innkeepr

 User ID

 User IDs are a more permanent and robust identifier, like a database ID.
-Since these IDs are consistent across a customer’s lifetime, identify
+Since these IDs are consistent across a customer’s lifetime, identify calls should include a User ID as often as possible.

 A User ID is usually the unique identifier that you recognize a user by in your own database.
-For example, if you’re using MongoDB it might look something like 507f191e810c19729de860ea
+For example, if you’re using MongoDB it might look something like 507f191e810c19729de860ea.

 We recommend using database IDs instead of simple email addresses or usernames, because database IDs never change.
 That guarantees that even if the user changes their email address, you can still recognize them as the same person in all of your analytics tools.
 And even better, you’ll be able to correlate analytics data with your own internal database.